lyndon025/playtested/src/content/article/2023-03-16-after-almost-30-years-a-classic-franchise-lives-on--first-impressions---streets-of-rage-4.md

 ---
-title: "After almost 30 years, a classic franchise lives on | First Impressions - Streets of Rage 4"
+author: lyndonguitar
+category: Review
-description: "As someone who never played the 90s classics during its heyday but have played, watched, and experienced them as a “retro” game status throughout the recent years, It is quite a delight to finally play the beat 'em up game Streets of Rage 4, the latest installment in the Streets of Rage series after almost 30 years of hiatus."
+description: As someone who never played the 90s classics during its heyday but have played, watched, and experienced them as a “retro” game status throughout the recent years, It is quite a delight to finally play the beat 'em up game Streets of Rage 4, the latest installment in the Streets of Rage series after almost 30 years of hiatus.
+featured: false
 pubDate: 2023-03-16
-author: "lyndonguitar"
-category: "Review"
-tags: ["taptap", "streets-of-rage-4"]
+tags:
-featured: false
+- taptap
+- streets-of-rage-4
-thumb: "/images/reviews/2023-03-16-after-almost-30-years-a-classic-franchise-lives-on--first-impressions---streets-of-rage-4-0.avif"
+thumb: /images/reviews/2023-03-16-after-almost-30-years-a-classic-franchise-lives-on--first-impressions---streets-of-rage-4-0.avif
+title: After almost 30 years, a classic franchise lives on | First Impressions - Streets of Rage 4
 ---

 <div class="gallery">